 Modern hotel technology can predict guest cancellations by 98%.
 Let that sink in for a second.
 You can accurately predict your cancellation rate within 2%—the AI behind this technology takes into account everything from seasonal variations and walk-ins to overstays and cancellations.

 You need to leverage your PMS and hotel booking systems to gain these valuable insights.
-Here’s the thing—20% of hotel bookings made online are canceled.
+Here’s the thing—20% of hotel bookings made online are cancelled.
 If you haven’t implemented an overbooking strategy that relies on data then you simply wouldn’t know that—you’d be left with empty rooms.

 Leveraging the power of data allows you to predict your overbooking rate with a high degree of accuracy, no matter the circumstances.
 You’ll also be able to calculate the exact level of compensation to provide to overbooked guests—get this wrong and you’ll ruin your profit margin for the quarter.